Aellawah/Aellawah/README.md

 - 👀 I’m interested in Data science
 - 🌱 I’m currently preparing ✨ A post graduate academic diploma (2 years) in Data science at Cairo university ✨
 - 💞️ I’m looking to collaborate on Data Science projects
-- 📫 Reach me on:
+- 📫 Reach me at:
 -  Abdallahkhaledellawah@gmail.com

 #### Find me on social media